-Introducing the AI-defined Infrastructure
+Introducing the AI-defined infrastructure

 - reacting or proactively acting based on the status of single infrastructure components by autonomously taking actions and thus leading the entire infrastructure into an error-free status.

-An AI-defined Infrastructure cannot be compared with classic automation software, which typically works with predefined scripts.
-An AI-defined Infrastructure utilizes a company’s existing knowledge executing it automatically and independently.
-However, like every new born organism an AI-defined Infrastructure needs to be trained but afterwards can work autonomously.
+An AI-defined infrastructure cannot be compared with classic automation software, which typically works with predefined scripts.
+An ADI utilizes a company’s existing knowledge executing it automatically and independently.
+However, like every new born organism an ADI needs to be trained but afterwards can work autonomously.
 Thus, based on the learned knowledge, disturbances can be solved – even proactively for not expected events by connecting appropriate incidents from the past.
-Therefore, an AI-defined Infrastructure monitors and analyzes all responding components in real-time to identify and solve a problem based on its existing knowledge.
+Therefore, an ADI monitors and analyzes all responding components in real-time to identify and solve a problem based on its existing knowledge.
 The more incidents are solved the bigger the infrastructure knowledge gets.
-The core of an AI-defined Infrastructure is a knowledge-based architecture that can analyze incidents and changes and autonomously develop strategies to solve an issue.
+The core of an ADI is a knowledge-based architecture that can analyze incidents and changes and autonomously develop strategies to solve an issue.

 - consume the knowledge from external experts to become more intelligent.

-- connect with other AI-defined Infrastructure environments to link, combine and share their knowledge base.
+- connect with other ADI environments to link, combine and share their knowledge base.

 - constantly expand the knowledge pool.